Abdul Jamil Khan

 Abdul Jamil (A.J.)
 Khan (12 January 1930 – 17 October 2021) was a Pakistani doctor and hospital chairman.
-He received his early education from Forman Christian (FC) College Lahore.
-Later he did his MBBS from King Edward Medical College Lahore, Pakistan.
+He received his early education from Forman Christian (FC) College Lahore and did his MBBS from King Edward Medical College Lahore.
 For further studies, he went to Britain and did his DCH, MRCP, FRCP.
-He was Pakistani chairman of a private medical university and one of Pakistan's largest private charitable hospitals.
+He was chairman of a private medical university and a private charitable hospital in Pakistan.
+He belonged to Arghushal family of Swati tribe.

-His funeral prayer was held at Shaheena Jameel Hospital Abbottabad at 4.00 p.m. on 18 October 2021.

 Achievements

-A. Jamil Khan had been given the charge of many important offices in the past which include;
+A. Jamil Khan had been given the charge of many important offices which include;